How to Make Aromatic Vinegar Spray for All-Purpose Cleaning

 Vinegar is a natural by-product of plant fermentation; the household vinegar you buy is a mild solution that contains 5 to 10 percent acetic acid.
 For this reason, it is very effective at breaking down molds, grease, and bacteria—substances that make up many household stains.
 The acidity of vinegar also serves as a mild antiseptic that hinders the growth of some bacteria.
 Its acidic nature also makes vinegar effective at dissolving mineral-based deposits, which by nature are alkaline in composition.

-This recipe makes 8 ounces of mixed solution, so multiply the ingredient amounts as needed to fit the size of your spray bottle.
-Also, this recipe creates a solution that is a 1:1 ratio of vinegar to water.
+This recipe makes eight ounces of the mixed solution, so multiply the ingredient amounts as needed to fit the size of your spray bottle.
+Also, this recipe creates a solution that is a 1:1 ratio of vinegar to the water.
 This is a good ratio for most cleaning projects, but for very tough jobs, such as cleaning excessive mold and mildew, you can increase the potency of the solution by changing the vinegar to water ratio to 2:1 (2/3 cup vinegar to 1/3 cup water, for example).